Contributing Gear Editor

 The Inertia

 Camping is our favorite getaway.
 It’s a great way to escape the hustle and bustle of life and spend some focused time with friends, family, or solo.
 When you’re car camping — as opposed to backpacking — you have the luxury of having more (and more comfortable) gear.
 Aside from your tent and sleeping pad, your sleeping bag is the most essential item on your packing list.
-We tested nearly twenty of the best sleeping bags on the market to bring you our favorites.
+We tested over twenty of the best camping sleeping bags on the market to bring you our favorites.

-The Best Sleeping Bags of 2024
+The Best Camping Sleeping Bags of 2025

 Best Overall Sleeping Bag: The North Face Dolomite One Sleeping Bag